langfield/amm/README.md

     return (amm_from_balance=amm_from_balance, amm_to_balance=amm_to_balance, amount_to=amount_to, r=r);
 }

-(Ignore the somewhat cryptic name `do_swap_lets()` for the moment).
 One may very reasonably make the objection that the specification for this function (the set of all comments which start with `//@<keyword>`) appears not to satisfy the property we described above: it is, if not complicated, then certainly verbose.
 This is fair, since we assume several data invariants that cannot be expressed within Cairo.

 The following postcondition defines the key invariant of this type of automated market maker (known as a constant function, and in particular a constant **product** market maker):
 ```cairo
 // @post $old_pool_balance_to * amount_from == $Return.amount_to * ($old_pool_balance_from + amount_from) + $Return.r
 ```

+Variables beginning with the `$` character are logical variables, defined (and given a type) using a `@declare` annotation.
+These are simply variables which are local to the specification.

 Note that `from` and `to` represent the token the user is converting their money from, and the token the user is converting their money to, respectively.
 The usefulness of this invariant is best observed if we make the simplifying assumption that the `amount_from` is `1`.
 This is like asking, "How many euros can I get for 1 dollar?"
 We can also safely ignore the remainder term `$Return.r` for the moment, since our goal is simply to get an intuitive sense for what the invariant means.
 Then, renaming our variables to suggest that we're asking for euros equivalent to 1 dollar, the equation becomes

 ```cairo